 Since getting up and running in late 2007, we are starting to bear the fruits of our efforts with considerable progress towards achieving our long-term goals:

-Funded researchers to attend the A-T Clinical Conference in the Netherlands in 2014 and Warsaw in 2016.
+Funded researchers to attend the A-T Clinical Conference in the Netherlands in 2014, Warsaw in 2016 and Naples in 2018.